 Armijo-Cruz is a junior double-majoring in Social Work and Psychology.
 She is from Richfield, MN.
 St. Scholastica President Barbara McDonald, Ed.D, nominated Armijo-Cruz.

 "I am honored to be chosen as a Newman Civic Fellow," Armijo-Cruz said.
-"I would like to thank Chris Davila (Director of the Office of Diversity and Inclusion) and President McDonald for their support and dedication to student success.
+"I would like to thank Chris Davila (Director of the Office of Equity, Diversity and Inclusion) and President McDonald for their support and dedication to student success.
 This will enable me to develop my commitment to social justice through networking with other students around the country who are creating meaningful progress."

 The Newman Civic Fellowship is a yearlong program for student leaders who demonstrate a commitment to finding solutions for challenges facing communities locally, nationally, and internationally.
 Newman Civic Fellows gain a variety of learning, training and networking opportunities that emphasize personal, professional, and civic growth, including being part of a national conference.
 The fellowship also provides fellows with pathways to apply for exclusive scholarship and post-graduate opportunities.
 President McDonald said Armijo-Cruz sets a good example for her fellow students.